The future of nickel laterite processing

-High grade nickel laterite ore will be imported from New Caledonia for processing at the TECH facility using a patented recovery and recycling process called the DNi Process™.
-The DNi Process™ is owned by Altilium Group.
-Queensland Pacific Metals has licensed the rights to utilise the DNi ProcessTM from Altilium.
-More information on Altilium can be found at its website Altilium Group.
+High-grade nickel laterite ore will be imported from New Caledonia for processing at the TECH facility using a patented recovery and recycling process called the DNi Process™.
+The DNi Process™ is owned by the Altilium Group.
+Queensland Pacific Metals has obtained the rights to use the DNi™ process from Altilium.
+You can find more information about Altilium on its website (Altilium Group).

 Historically, nickel laterite ores are processed by High Pressure Acid Leach (HPAL).
 HPAL operations use sulphuric acid leach under high temperature and pressure conditions.
 This creates environmental concerns due to the requirement of tailings dams and, in some cases, the dumping of tailings into the ocean.
 HPAL operations are characterised by high capital cost, long construction time due to exotic construction materials required, poor performance and failure to reach nameplate capacity.